 In Windows 7 you can easily change desktop icon spacing (both vertical and horizontal) using some Desktop controls.
 Unfortunately, in subsequent Windows editions they have made this more difficult; you have to edit the registry (not nice) -- for example, see this reference.

-See Taskbar Icons for how to change the size of taskbar icons.
+See Taskbar Icons (Buttons) for how to change the size of taskbar icons.

 Start10 allows you to make the Start menu icons smaller.